-Alcarol selects the most suitable trunks and cut planks preserving their natural eroded edges.
-Then alcarol uses its innovative resin process to emphasize this precious wood with transparent resin volumes resembling the water that has conserved them for millennia.
+Alcarol selects the most suitable trunks and cuts planks preserving their natural eroded edges.
+Then, Alcarol uses its innovative resin process to emphasize this precious wood with transparent volumes; resembling the water that has conserved them for millennia.
 On the section planes, natural wood resurfaces so you can touch the warm organic vibrancy of such an ancient material.